Codepact/codepact-privacy/privacy.md

 While providing the Services, Provider collects Personal Information about Individuals.
 This document describes how the Provider collects, stores, uses and discloses Personal Information.

+Provider cannot reasonably provide the Service without handling Personal Information as contemplated by this document.

+Specific information relevant to Individuals in the European Union is set out at the end of this policy.

 ## 2. Types of information collected

 Provider may collect the following types of Personal Information about Individuals: